MicrosoftDocs/bot-docs/articles/node/bot-builder-nodejs-waterfall-conversation-steps.md

 ms.prod: bot-framework
 ms.date: 04/25/2017
 ---
-# Chain dialogs with waterfalls
+# Define conversation steps with waterfalls

 A waterfall is a dialog handler that is an array of functions where the results of the first function are passed as input to the second function and so on.
 You can chain together a series of these functions to create waterfalls of any length.
 Waterfalls let you collect input from a user using a sequence of steps.
 A bot is always in a state of providing a user with information or asking a question and then waiting for input.
 Waterfalls drive the back-and-forth flow.